-The debt exchange is not expected to take place until next summer, and until then the negotiators must steer the deal around a number of obstacles.
+The debt exchange is not expected to take place until next summer, and, until then, the negotiators must steer the deal around a number of obstacles.
 The first will fall no later than Jan.
 23 - a deadline for the Puerto Rican legislature to pass enabling legislation for the deal.
-Legislators have so far shown little appetite for this, because they would also have to request a rate increase for Prepa.
+Legislators have so far shown little appetite, because they would also have to request a rate increase for Prepa.

-Elected officials anywhere would be reluctant to authorize a rate increase in an election year, but in Puerto Rico the increase would come in addition to new taxes imposed because of the financial crisis, school and hospital closings, water rationing and other painful austerity measures.
+Elected officials anywhere would be reluctant to authorize a rate increase in an election year, but in Puerto Rico the increase would come in the wake of new taxes imposed because of the financial crisis, school and hospital closings, and other painful austerity measures.

-Furthermore, a large number of Prepa's bondholders continue to stay aloof from the restructuring talks, perhaps hoping an even better deal might appear later.
+In addition, a large number of Prepa's bondholders continue to stay aloof from the restructuring talks, perhaps hoping an even better deal might appear later.

-The creditors on board so far represent about 70 percent of Prepa's \$9 billion debt; they include the Government Development Bank for Puerto Rico, mutual funds, hedge funds, and banks that finance Prepa's fuel purchases.
+The creditors on board so far represent about 70 percent of Prepa's \$9 billion debt; they include the Puerto Rico Government Development Bank, mutual funds, hedge funds, and banks that finance Prepa's fuel purchases.

-The holders of the remaining 30 percent of the debt have not yet signed on to the deal, and it is not clear whether enough of them ever will, at least under the incentives proposed by the current deal.
+The holders of the remaining 30 percent of the debt have not yet signed onto the deal, and it is not clear whether enough of them ever will, at least under the incentives proposed by the current deal.
 But one more factor is expected to come into play in the first half of 2016: There are signs that Congress is preparing to make some form of bankruptcy protection available to Puerto Rico.